Jacob Emden: Sabbatean controversy

 Emden then returned to Altona and took possession of his synagogue and printing establishment, though he was forbidden to continue his agitation against Eybeschutz.
 The latter's partisans, however, did not desist from their warfare against Emden.
 They accused him before the authorities of continuing to publish denunciations against his opponent.
-One Friday evening (July 8, 1755), his house was broken into and his papers seized and turned over to the "Ober-Präsident" (royally imposed mayor), Henning von Qualen (1703–1785).
-Six months later, Qualen appointed a commission of three scholars, who, after a close examination, found nothing which could incriminate Emden.
-Eybeschutz was reelected as Chief Rabbi.
+On July 8, 1755, his house was broken into, and his papers were seized and turned over to the Ober-Präsident (royally imposed mayor), Henning von Qualen (1703–1785).
+Six months later, Qualen appointed a commission of three scholars, who, after a close examination, found nothing that could incriminate Emden.
+Eybeschutz was reelected as the locale's Chief Rabbi.
 In December that year, the Hamburg Senate rejected the King's decision and the election result.
 The Senate of Hamburg started an intricate process to determine the powers of Eybeschutz as Chief Rabbi.